Back to Insights

 • Be well-versed in organisational strategy and financial KPIs

-• Take more of a leading role in the financing of operations
+• Take a leading role in financing operations

 • Be actively involved in Board discussions, including dashboard analytics